-As a practical matter, it is not possible for your Fund's fixed income investments to be completely insulated from unexpected moves in interest rates.
-However, Fund management believes that over the long term the conservative distribution of fixed income investments along the yield curve positions your Fund to take advantage of future opportunities while limiting volatility to some degree.
+As a practical matter, it is not possible for your Fund's portfolio of investments to be completely insulated from unexpected moves in interest rates.
+Management believes that over the long term, the conservative distribution of fixed income investments along the yield curve and the growth potential of income-oriented equity holdings, positions your Fund to take advantage of future opportunities while limiting volatility to some degree.
+However, a sustained and meaningful rise in interest rates from current levels would have the potential to significantly reduce the total return of leveraged funds holding income-oriented equities and fixed income investments, including the DNP Fund.
+A significant rise in interest rates would likely put downward pressure on both the net asset value and market price of such funds.